vicktornl/django-secret-sharing/README.md

 ## Features

-* Keep sensitive information out of your chat logs and email via a secure sharing protocal
+* Keep sensitive information out of your chat logs and email via a secure sharing protocol
 * REST API
 * One time secrets